dlford/ubuntu-vm-boilerplate/README.md

 # ubuntu-vm-boilerplate

-Boilerplate config for new Ubuntu VMs (Machine ID, SSH server keys, hostname)
+A simple bash script to handle boilerplate configurations for new Ubuntu VMs (Machine ID, SSH server keys, Hostname)